-1307-7384 / Copyright © 2025 Turkey Association of Physical Medicine and Rehabilitation Specialist Physicians.
-Production and hosting by Türkiye Klinikleri.
-This is an open access article under the CC BY-NC-ND license (https://creativecommons.org/licenses/by-nc-nd/4.0/).
-Low back pain (LBP) is a common health problem, with 84% of individuals experiencing it at some point in their lives.^{1,2} It is more prevalent among women, particularly in the age range of 40-69 years.3 Chronic nonspecific LBP is a significant clinical, social, economic, and public health issue.4
+^dSuruç State Hospital, Clinic of Physical Medicine and Rehabilitation, Şanlıurfa, Türkiye

+Low back pain (LBP) is a common health problem, with 84% of individuals experiencing it at some point in their lives. ^{1,2} It is more prevalent among women, particularly in the age range of 40-69 years.
+3 Chronic nonspecific LBP is a significant clinical, social, economic, and public health issue.
+4

-LBP lasting more than 3 months or recurring episodically within 6 months is defined as chronic LBP.5 In 90-95% of cases of LBP, no underlying cause is found to explain the pain.6Mechanical causes are the primary factor in the development of LBP.
+LBP lasting more than 3 months or recurring episodically within 6 months is defined as chronic LBP.5 In 90-95% of cases of LBP, no underlying cause is found to explain the pain.6 Mechanical causes are the primary factor in the development of LBP.
 When there is no underlying pathology, it is referred to as "nonspecific LBP".6

 In the management of LBP, a multimodal and multidisciplinary approach is recommended.
-This includes patient education, pharmacological treatments, injection methods, exercise therapy, group exercise programmes, back schools, massage, kinesio tape, spinal manipulation and mobilization, and psychological therapies combined with other treatments.^{7,8}
+This includes patient education, pharmacological treatments, injection methods, exercise therapy, group exercise programs, back schools, massage, kinesio tape, spinal manipulation and mobilization, and psychological therapies combined with other treatments.^{7,8}

-Various therapeutic exercise methods are commonly used to treat LBP.9,10 The lumbar stabilization exercise program involves activating pelvic floor (PF) muscles and lumbar multifidus (LM), transversus abdominis (TA) to stabilize the lumbar region.
-The program aims to stabilize the trunk, increase aerobic capacity, facilitate neuro-muscular control, and enhance the endurance and the strength of the trunk muscles and PF muscles, thereby stabilizing the spine.^{11,12} Furthermore, stabilization exercises instruct individuals to utilize the neutral position of the lumbar region, thereby reducing the strain on dynamic and static structures.13 Core stabilization has a wide range of benefits.
+Various therapeutic exercise methods are commonly used to treat LBP.
+9,10 The lumbar stabilization exercise program involves activating the pelvic floor (PF) muscles, lumbar multifidus (LM), and transversus abdominis (TA) to stabilize the lumbar region.
+The program aims to stabilize the trunk, increase the aerobic capacity, facilitate neuro-muscular control, and enhance the endurance and strength of the trunk muscles and PF muscles, thereby stabilizing the spine.
+11,12 Furthermore, stabilization exercises instruct individuals to use the neutral position of the lumbar region, thereby reducing the strain on the dynamic and static structures.13 Core stabilization has several benefits.
 These include improving athletic performance, preventing injuries, and alleviating LBP.14

-This study aims to evaluate the efficacy of lumbar stabilization exercises in patients with chronic nonspecific LBP, focusing on their effects on pain reduction, core endurance, functional status, and hip muscles strength.
+This study aimed to evaluate the efficacy of lumbar stabilization exercises in patients with chronic nonspecific LBP, focusing on their effects on pain reduction, core endurance, functional status, and hip muscle strength.